groupcash/core/README.md

 #### Issued Coin

-An issued coin worth one currency unit can be denoted as
+An issued "coin" worth one currency unit can be denoted as
 `coin(A, i) = sign(R, (P_A, i, K_A))`  where
 `sign(Y, X) = (X, hash(X) ^ PK_Y)` is `X` signed by `Y`
 `PK_R` is the private key of `R`